 Tires treated with a wax-based substance are less likely to dry up, reducing the risk of a blowout.

-What should tire pressure be in summer?
-Now you know the answer, get your car checkup and tire pressure check.
+Now you know the answer, get your car checkup and tire pressure checked.
 Inspect the condition of your existing tires, inflate them to the proper PSI, and purchase new tires if necessary.